 Lynx Ridge Estates Website

-As of March 1, 2018 the Lynx Ridge website will be undergoing a redesign and update which is expected to be completed by September 1, 2018.
-Please contact our Property Manager to determine the latest available information on any topic below.”
+The Lynx Ridge Estates website will be undergoing a redesign which is expected to be completed by the end of 2018.

-The 2017 AGM Meeting minutes are subject to revision/approval at the 2018 AGM.
+The 2018 AGM Meeting minutes are subject to revision/approval at the 2019 AGM.
+The 2017 AGM Meeting minutes were approved at the 2018 AGM.

 New Management Company Contact Information